OndrejValla/z-o-photo-album/README.md

 - To make sure the Forms were functioning as they should, I tested each of the forms on different devices and browsers.
   This was done by clicking the Submit form button without any text in inputs to make sure it resulted in the desired response of 'Please fill out this field'.
 Once correctly filled, being sent to my email ondrej.valla@gmail.com via Emailjs.com.
-- Relevant text (greeting function) displays, depends on the time of the day and wether the message was sent succesfully or unsuccessfully.
+- Relevant text (greeting function) displays, depends on the time of the day and whether the message was sent successfully or unsuccessfully.

 #### Testing links
 - Internal links have been checked so when clicked the user is directed to the desired location.
-- External links have been checked to open in new tab and at correct destination.
+- External links have been checked to open in a new tab and at the correct destination.

 #### Testing Users Stories

 - User story 1: I like to browse through these galleries easily whether on my PC or mobile.

-    - Website works on most of the PC web browsers.
-This website is also mobile friendly, responsive thanks to the Bootstrap grid system.
+    - Website works on most PC web browsers.
+This website is also mobile-friendly, responsive thanks to the Bootstrap grid system.

 - User story 2: I like to see each destination separately if possible.

-    - In the Gallery page, there are six individual buttons each linked to own destination slideshow.
+    - On the Gallery page, there are six individual buttons each linked to their own destination slideshow.

-- User story 3: I like when websites are changing colors etc.
+- User story 3: I like it when websites are changing colors etc.

-    - For little bit of interaction there are buttons change the colour theme of the selected page and buttons for showing/hidding galleries.
+    - For a little bit of interaction there are buttons that change the color theme of the selected page and buttons for showing/hiding galleries.

 - User story 4: Would be great if I could contact Zuzana and Ondrej.

     - That is absolutely fine.
-We will be very happy to read message from anyone who see this website.
-You can contact us via social medias, which are linked in the footer, or via the contact us page form, which will send your message directly to our personal email.
+We will be very happy to read the message from anyone who sees this website.
+You can contact us via social media, which are linked in the footer, or via the contact us page form, which will send your message directly to our personal email.

 - User story 5: I would like to see Zuzana and Ondrej's social media.